jwhco/scripts/Text2Markdown/README.md

 After 100 watching, I'll spin it off as a Toolkit.
 That means it's own repository, a development plan, and scripts to install as standalone product.
-All donations go towards GitHub subscription and future releases.
-Paypal = paypal@jwhco.com
+Paypal email is paypal(at)jwhco.com -- Any support goes towards GitHub subscription and future releases.

 /EOF/